SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Added: Convert a text element to a datasource element
+- Added: Now supports Web-Adapter with socket.io adapter used

 ### 0.7.7 (2025-06-12)
 - FIX: Issues found by ioBroker-Adapter-Checker (348)
 - Added: When adding a new datasource, the associated name of this datasource is set as recommended alias